Engagement Letter

 Documentation

 You are responsible for maintaining adequate documentation to substantiate the accuracy and completeness of your tax returns.
-You should retain all documents that provide evidence and support for reported income, credits, and deductions on your returns, as required under applicable tax laws and regulations.
-Our records are not a substitute for your records.
-You are responsible for the adequacy of all information provided in such documents.
-You represent that you have such documentation and can produce it, if needed, to respond to any audit or inquiry by tax authorities.
-You agree to hold harmless our firm and its partners, principals, shareholders, officers, directors, members, employees, agents or assigns with respect to any additional tax, penalties, or interest imposed on you by tax authorities resulting from the disallowance of tax deductions due to inadequate documentation.
+Our records are not a substitute for yours.
+You should retain all documents that provide evidence and support for reported income, credits, deductions, and other information on your returns, as required under applicable tax laws and regulations.
+You represent that you have such documentation and can produce it, if necessary, to respond to any examination or inquiry by tax authorities.
+You will be responsible for any liability, including but not limited to, additional tax, penalties, interest and related professional fees, resulting from the disallowance of tax deductions due to inadequate documentation.

 Communication